 • Critical (1): In crisis, requiring immediate intervention

-Most entrepreneurs will find 2-3 pillars at risk or critical.
+Most ambitious professionals will find 2-3 pillars at risk or critical.
 That’s the starting point, not a judgment.

 2. Define “Minimum Viable” for Each Pillar